Kitsuna31/alpine-in-termux/README.md

 CANNOT LINK EXECUTABLE "wget": library "libandroid-posix-semaphore.so" not found: needed by ... libuuid.so in namespace (default)
 ```

-This is a Termux environment issue (not specific to this script).
-The installer will now detect this and print a message if `wget` cannot run correctly.
-To fix your Termux environment, run:
+That's a Termux environment issue, not specific to this script.

+To fix it:

 ```
 apt-get update